 Proper Storage In-Store and Before Delivery

-To make that happen, most, if not all, florists have at least one fridge cooler in their store.
-This keeps their stock of flowers fresh and cool.
-Others even purchase specific storage machines to keep their floral goods at a crisp 36-46° F. Florists also put wrapped up arrangements in a cooler prior to delivery or pick-up.
-This retains the flowers in excellent health until they reach the customer or recipient.
+One of the most productive methods to enjoy long-lasting flowers is to keep them cool.
+It's also wise to place them out of direct light.
+To make that happen, most, if not all, florists keep at least one fridge cooler in their shop.
+This keeps their stock of flowers cool and fresh.
+Others even invest in special storage machines to keep their floral goods at a fresh 36-46° F. Florists also store completed arrangements in a cooler prior to delivery or pick-up.
+This keeps the flowers in good shape until they reach the client or recipient.

 Development of Flower Delivery